hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

 The MYSQL_ROOT_PASSWORD can be set in a Secret and added to the container as an environment variable, and the configuration files can be stored in a ConfigMap and mounted into the container as a file on startup.

+This exercise explained how to create Kubernetes Secrets and ConfigMaps and how to use those Secrets and ConfigMaps by adding them as environment variables or files inside of a running container instance.
+This makes it easy to keep the configuration of individual instances of containers separate from the container image.
+By separating the configuration data, overhead is reduced to maintaining only a single image for a specific type of instance while retaining the flexibility to create instances with a wide variety of configurations.

 ```bash
 $ kubectl config current-context
 minikube